ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 - Initialization: Begin the aggregation flow by sharing report shares with each helper.
-Each aggregator, including the leader, initializates the underlying VDAF instance using these report shares and the public VDAF configured for the corresponding measurement task.
+Each aggregator, including the leader, initializates the underlying VDAF instance using these report shares and the VDAF configured for the corresponding measurement task.
 - Continuation: Continue the aggregation flow by exchanging messages produced by the underlying VDAF instance until aggregation completes or an error occurs.
 These messages do not replay the shares.
-- Completion: Finish the aggregate flow, yielding an aggregate share corresponding to all output shares in the batch.
+- Completion: Finish the aggregate flow, yielding an output share corresponding for each input report share in the batch.

 Once both aggregation is complete and a sufficient number of reports have been aggregated, the aggregate shares can be collected to produce the final,